novvember/amazfit-watchfaces/sometimes/README.md

 `*` – calories

-`´` – active time

 `:` – heart rate

 `%` – battery

 **Original watchface by:**

-TTMM studia and their [OPPOSITTMM watchface for Fitbit Versa](https://ttmm.is/portfolio/opposittmm/).
+TTMM studio and their [SUMTTMM watchface for Fitbit Versa](https://ttmm.is/portfolio/sumttmm/).

 **Model compatibility:** Amazfit GTR Mini, Amazfit GTR 4 and all other round ZeppOS watches